 Undergraduate Scholarships

-Variety of Scholarships for students whose projects are preferably based at or organized by a German university; students should demonstrate an interest in contemporary German and/or European affairs.
+The DAAD offers a variety of Scholarships for students whose projects are preferably based at or organized by a German university; students should demonstrate an interest in contemporary German and/or European affairs.

 • Enroll in organized study abroad program or design own study abroad curriculum